 Bonds and bond funds

 Bonds are usually seen as a good compounding investment.
-They are essentially loans one gives to a creditor, whether that’s a company or government entity.
-That entity or company then agrees to give a specified yield in return for the investor buying the debt.
+They are essentially loans one gives to a creditor, whether that’s a company or government.
+That entity then agrees to give a specified yield in return for the investor buying the debt.

 Keep in mind that you will need to reinvest the interest paid on a bond in order to compound the interest.
-Bond funds can achieve compound interest, too, but would need to be set to automatically reinvest the interest.
+Bond funds can achieve compound interest, too, and can be set to automatically reinvest the interest.

 Bonds will have varying levels of risk.
 Long-term corporate bonds are riskier but offer higher yields, whereas U.S. Treasury securities are considered to be among the safest investments you can make, as they are backed by the full faith and credit of the U.S. government.